 Master of Arts in Liberal Arts

-The Spring, Summer, and Fall 2025 application is now available.
+The Fall 2025 application is now available.
+Apply today!

 Students earning the Master of Arts in Liberal Arts (MALA) degree ask and respond to fundamental questions about themselves and the world by reading and discussing great books.
 Whether you are right out of college, concluding a successful career, or somewhere in between, this program welcomes sustained reflection and discussion with a community of enthusiastic learners.
 The program is offered on both the Annapolis and Santa Fe campuses, as well as online through the low-residency program, and can be started during the fall, spring, or summer semester.